Edveika/Udemy-HTML-CSS/blog.md

 }
 ```

-* Author element is built using Flexbox
+* Author component is built using Flexbox

 ```css
 .author-container {